-Critical applications and infrastructure can be designed to prevent service interruptions caused by hardware failures, application errors, or any number of unexpected events from happening by utilizing high availability or fault-tolerant configurations.
-These design choices will help you as a business owner or operator reduce or eliminate connectivity issues for the systems your users expect and rely on; however, which method is best for you depends on many factors and business considerations.
+Critical applications and infrastructure can be designed to prevent service interruptions caused by hardware failures, application errors, or unexpected events by utilizing high availability (HA) or fault-tolerant (FT) configurations.
+These design choices will help you as a business owner or operator reduce or eliminate connectivity issues for the systems on which your users rely.
+However, the best method depends on many factors and business considerations.

 What is High Availability?

-- Utilizing a method of safely and reliably moving services from the failed primary system to a functional secondary system (also referred to as a crossover).
-This method is usually software-based and uses some type of monitoring component to identify a failure and initiate a transfer of traffic or resources to the backup machine.
+High availability is accomplished by allowing a secondary system to take over in the event of a failure.
+It uses a method of safely and reliably moving services from the failed primary system to a functional secondary system (also referred to as a crossover).
+This method is usually software-based and uses a monitoring component to identify a failure and initiate a transfer of traffic or resources to the backup machine.

 Advantages of High Availability